Sports betting

-This surge in popularity is contributing to increased gambling harm.
-Young people are especially vulnerable, with their betting habits strongly influenced by friends and peers.
-Social media plays a key role, where conversations often revolve around odds, betting tips, and encouraging each other to place bets.
-These discussions tend to highlight wins rather than losses, creating a distorted perception of success and masking the true risks involved.
+Young people are especially vulnerable.
+Their betting habits are strongly influenced by social media, where conversations often talk about odds, betting tips, and encouraging each other to place bets.
+These conversations usually focus on wins, not losses, which gives a false sense of success and hides the real risks.

 Find out about Here for the Game, a new program to disrupt the link between sports and gambling.